 Kinsta is a Google Cloud-recommended host.
 Our hosting infrastructure is powered by the best of GCP.
 For our computing resources, we use C3D and C2 compute-optimized VMs.

-Unlike other hosts that only offer C3D and C2 VMs on expensive plans (or not at all), we make Google Cloud’s fastest servers available on all plans, from Starter to Enterprise and beyond.
+Unlike other hosts that only offer C3D and C2 VMs on expensive plans (or not at all), we make Google Cloud’s fastest servers available on all plans, from Single 45k to Enterprise WP and beyond.
 On the networking side, we use GCP’s more expensive Premium Tier network for traffic routing to minimize latency and maximize reliability.

 While we don’t rely on Cloud DNS and Cloud CDN for their respective functionality, we still make top-tier DNS and CDN services available for all Kinsta customers at no additional cost.